chrberndt/liferay-presentations/liferay-development.md

 * Liferay's code generation tool
 * Dependency injection either via _OSGI Declarative Services_ (default) or _Spring_
-  * How and when to configure Spring?
+  * TODO: How and when to configure Spring?
 * Support for visual and wizard based modeling in Developer Studio

 ---